AARP Eye Center

 Even the most social men are struggling, according to the survey.
 Asked to reflect on their most recent social interactions, only 30 percent of men said they’d had a private conversation with a friend during which they shared personal feelings, and just 21 percent said they’d received emotional support from a friend.

-There’s a lot to lose in lacking friends, and a lot to gain from having them, says clinical psychologist Marc Schulz, associate director of the Harvard Study of Adult Development.
-Established in 1938, the study has spent 84 years following the lives of more than 700 men as they age to determine the biological and social determinants of happiness.
+There’s a lot to lose in lacking friends and a lot to gain from having them, says clinical psychologist Marc Schulz, associate director of the Harvard Study of Adult Development.
+Established in 1938, the study has spent 866 years following the lives of more than 700 men and their descendants to determine the biological and social determinants of happiness.

-Happiness — or lack of it — impacts physical health too.
-According to the U.S. Centers for Disease Control and Prevention (CDC), social isolation significantly increases a person’s risk of premature death and is associated with increased risks of dementia, heart disease, stroke and depression.
+Happiness — or the lack of it — impacts physical health too.
+According to the Centers for Disease Control and Prevention (CDC), social isolation significantly increases a person’s risk of premature death and is associated with increased risks of dementia, heart disease, stroke and depression.
 It can even be deadly.
-Men aged 50 and older account for over one-third of all deaths by suicide, and men aged 75 and older have a higher rate of suicide than any other age or gender group, according to the CDC.
+Men age 50 and older account for over one-third of all deaths by suicide, and men age 75 and older have a higher rate of suicide than any other age or gender group, according to the CDC.